COMP2522/project-a-maze-ing/README.md

 * Implemented Wall
 * Generally helped wherever needed by adding features, debugging, rafactoring etc.

 **Laurie Solkoski**
 * Helped with returning documents in the "labyrinths" collection of the MongoDB database.
 * Created the traps (with Nelson), Trap and Trap Manager
 * Helped with Menu, Menu Manager and Button implementation
-* Developed initial Loading menu, Refractoring
+* Developed initial Loading menu
+* Refractored

 **Matthew Siggs**
 * Created Labyrinth generation and randomization algorithm